teknoir/victra-poc-helm/charts/victra-poc/README.md

   valuesContent: |-
     # triton: See the triton-helm chart for details
     # nvr: See the nvr-helm chart for details
-    # pipelines: See the pipelines-helm chart for details
-    # historian: See the historian-helm chart for details
     # observatory-pipeline: See the observatory-pipeline-helm chart for details
 ```